-The pump station would discharge into the existing Main Canal via a buried welded steel pipeline.
+The Main Pump Station would discharge water into the existing Main Canal via a buried welded steel pipeline.
 The conveyance pipeline design must consider coordination with existing infrastructure and existing buried and overhead utilities.
 Site visits to each site alternative were completed to approximately map existing infrastructure and visible utilities.
 Future design phases must consider energy dissipation design at the pipeline discharge.
 At a minimum, concrete lining in the proximity of the discharge would be required.